ajmal001786/ajmal001786/README.md

 - ⚡ Fun fact: ...
 -->

-# Brief profile

-About:
+About Me:

-🔭 I'm passionate about Digital Transformation, Hybrid Cloud Computing, Red Hat, DevSecOps - SRE, Product Management, Artificial Intelligence, Data Science and Analytics, Deep Learning, Machine Learning, Computer Vision and Natural Language Processing, Cyber Security.
+🔭 Enthusiastically immersed in the realms of Digital Transformation, Hybrid Cloud Computing, Red Hat, DevSecOps - SRE, Product Management, Artificial Intelligence, Data Science, Analytics, Deep Learning, Machine Learning, Computer Vision, and Natural Language Processing, with a keen eye on Cyber Security.

-💭 My personal mission is to build AI-based solutions that solve a high-impact problem for people around the globe and simplify everyday living.
+💭 My personal mission revolves around crafting AI-based solutions that ingeniously address high-impact global challenges, thereby simplifying the tapestry of daily life.

-👯 I'm interested in mentoring, coaching and collaborating with fellow enthusiasts in the field of Digital Transformation, AI & Product Management.
-If you have an idea related to my areas of interest, feel free to shoot me an email!
+👯 Passionately inclined towards mentoring, coaching, and synergizing with fellow visionaries in the expansive domain of Digital Transformation, AI, and Product Management.
+If your idea resonates with my passion areas, don't hesitate to drop me an email!

-👉🏼 Feel free to follow me on LinkedIn to stay updated with my latest AI, DT content.
+👉🏼 Join me on LinkedIn to stay abreast of my latest AI and Digital Transformation ventures.

-Bio
+Bio 🧠:

-🧠 I find innovative ways to advance the field of Ai and Pattern recogintion, prediction, mathemtical modeling.
+Continuously channeling innovation to propel the frontiers of AI and Pattern Recognition, my focus encompasses predictive analysis, mathematical modeling, and paving pioneering paths.

-⌛️ Currently, I am part of the Digital Transformation using Devops Strategies and AI Machine Intelligence Neural Design (AI-MIND) team at IANCON.net, where I specialized in designing AI models for a wide range of applications including Natural Language Processing, Speech Recognition, and Computer Vision.
+⌛️ Presently, a proud contributor to IANCON.net's Digital Transformation through DevOps Strategies and AI Machine Intelligence Neural Design (AI-MIND) team.
+My expertise lies in architecting AI models spanning Natural Language Processing, Speech Recognition, and Computer Vision applications.

-🌱 I'm currently pursuing my graduate studies part-time in Computer Science with a specialization in Artificial Intelligence from University.
+🌱 Currently, advancing my graduate studies on a part-time basis, specializing in Artificial Intelligence, as part of my Computer Science journey at the University.

-🎓 I received my Electrical and Computer Engineering with a specialization in Computers from the NED University and graduated in 2007 with an outstanding graduate student award.
+🎓 A stellar alumnus of NED University, where I majored in Electrical and Computer Engineering with a Computers specialization, graduating with the prestigious Outstanding Graduate Student Award in 2007.

-📚 I am a distinguished alumnus of the NED University, one of the largest universities in the world.
+📚 A beacon of distinction within NED University, one of the globe's largest institutions of learning.

-Personal Profile
+Personal Profile 🌎:

-🌎 coming soon
+Watch this space for my forthcoming personal insights.

-AI Portfolio
+AI Portfolio 💼:

-💼 github repositeries contains course notes and learning material for Artificial Intelligence and Deep Learning learning classes.
-🌎 i also host podcast and write blog on https://www.engineerability.com | https://podcast.engineerability.com
+My GitHub repository is a treasure trove of meticulously curated course notes, learning resources, and tools dedicated to Artificial Intelligence and Deep Learning.
+Also, catch me hosting invigorating podcasts and contributing insightful blogs on https://www.engineerability.com | https://podcast.engineerability.com

-Feel free to Connect with me email: consultantajmal@gmail.com
+Feel free to Connect with me via email: consultantajmal@gmail.com

 *********************************************************************
 # Using Red Hat for Digital Transformation: Enhancing Digital Innovation and Driving Operational Efficiency